A context-adaptive policy framework for robust and reactive robotic manipulation via uncertainty-aware imitation learning: Background

-The combination of experts is a common technique in the domain of machine learning to model high-dimensional data that adheres to multiple low-dimensional constraints simultaneously.
-It allows to learn or formulate several simpler probability distributions that cover each a low-dimensional constraint and combine their respective outputs.
-The two most common methods are the Mixture of Experts (MoE) \cite{Jacobs1991} and Product of Experts (PoE) \cite{Hinton1999}.
-Whereas with PoE, all conditions must be approximately satisfied to obtain the desired output, and it therefore corresponds to an “and” operation, MoE can be interpreted as an "or" operation that returns a weighted arithmetic mean of the individual expert distributions.
-In this work we assume probabilistic control actions $p(\bm{u})$, modeled by a MoE $p(\bm{u}) = \sum_{i=1}^{P} \pi_{i} p_{i}(\bm{u})$, where $P$ is the number of experts in the mixture, $p_{i}(\bm{u})$ represents the probability density function of expert $i$ and $\pi_{i}$ is its mixing coefficient, with $\sum_{i=1}^{P} \pi_{i} = 1$.
-We assume Gaussian-distributed experts, i.e. ${p_{i}(\bm{u}) = \mathcal{N}\left(\bm{\mu}_{i},\bm{\Sigma}_{i}\right)}$, resulting in Gaussian-distributed actions ${\bm{u} \sim \mathcal{N}\left(\hat{\bm{\mu}}, \hat{\bm{\Sigma}}\right)}$, with
+The combination of expert models is a common machine learning technique for modeling high-dimensional data that adheres to multiple low-dimensional constraints.
+It facilitates learning or formulating several simpler probability distributions that cover each a low-dimensional constraint and combining their outputs.
+The two most common methods are the Mixture of Experts (MoE)~\cite{Jacobs1991} and the Product of Experts (PoE)~\cite{Hinton1999}.
+With PoE, all conditions must be approximately satisfied to obtain the desired output, and it thus corresponds to an ``and'' operation.
+MoE can be interpreted as an ``or'' operation that returns a weighted arithmetic mean of the individual expert distributions.